What is art deco style?

 Horizontal and vertical lines

-Art deco architecture often includes windows and doorways that are inset into buildings in rows or columns, drawing the eye vertically or horizontally.
-Similarly, the style plays with depth perception through the use of line and forced perspective.
-The importance of the window or door is heightened through the increased focus.
-These same lines can be found in a multitude of other art deco designs, including furniture, sculpture and other artwork with straight painted, embroidered or carved details.
+Art Deco architecture often includes windows and doorways inset into buildings in rows or columns, drawing the eye vertically or horizontally.
+Similarly, the style plays with depth perception through lines and forced perspective.
+The importance of a window or door is heightened through the increased focus.
+These same lines can be found in many other Art Deco designs, including furniture, sculpture and other artwork with straight painted, embroidered or carved details.

 Geometric shapes

-You’ll find various triangles, chevrons, zigzags and other elementary geometric shapes incorporated in the dramatic facades of buildings and lavish interior designs of this style.
+You’ll find various triangles, chevrons, zigzags and other elementary geometric shapes incorporated in dramatic facades of buildings and lavish interior designs of this style.
 Imagine funky triangular tabletops or cabinets with lacquered chevron patterns embellishing the doors or inlaid surfaces of the sides and shelves.
-A signature characteristic of this style is the juxtaposition of sharp angular shapes within the same design element or stark transitions from one section to the next.
-It’s present in everything from art deco wallpaper to picture frames.
+A signature of this style is the juxtaposition of sharp angular shapes within the same design element or stark transitions from one section to the next.
+It’s present in everything from Art Deco wallpaper to picture frames.

 Elaborate details

-One of the distinct hallmarks of art deco design is the opulent detailing of architectural elements, lighting and furnishings.
-The style was greatly influenced by art and architecture from exotic and far off lands.
+A hallmark of Art Deco design is opulent detailing of architectural elements, lighting and furnishings.
+It was influenced by art and architecture from exotic and far-off lands.
 This means that buildings, furniture and other interior decor include sumptuous Egyptian, Parisian, Oriental and other eclectic designs.
-Intricate bas-relief carvings in various materials were favorite ostentatious additions of this era and were often the focal point of the room.
+Intricate bas-relief carvings in various materials were popular ostentatious additions of this era and often became the focal point of a room.

 Ornate interiors

-Art deco interiors are often ornate and extravagant, full of lacquered, glossy wood, shimmering gold, chrome and modern light fixtures.
-Fanciful geometric floor designs in tile or lavish wall mosaics depicting gods or scenes from nature frequently adorned the grand rooms of banks, courthouses or theatres.
-This meticulous work required hours of painstaking effort by artists whose work remains stunning even today.
-Heavily ornamental crown molding and colorful ceiling accents ensured that no square inch was left dull to the eye.
+Art Deco interiors are often ornate and extravagant, full of lacquered, glossy wood, shimmering gold, chrome and modern light fixtures.
+Fanciful geometric floor designs in tile or lavish wall mosaics depicting gods or nature scenes frequently adorned the grand rooms of banks, courthouses or theatres.
+The meticulous work required hours of painstaking effort by artists and remains stunning.
+Ornamental crown molding and colorful ceiling accents ensured no square inch was left dull to the eye.

 Sweeping curves

-Art deco’s stark angular geometric shapes and straight lines are blended with graceful sweeping curves (think of the semicircles at the top of the Chrysler Building).
-These flowing lines were also integrated in many grand staircases and arched entrances.
-Deco furniture often has a curving element, too, like an armchair with a rounded back or curved armrests.
-This curvature can be seen in many of the club or blossom chair designs that were popular in this era, which provides a dramatic contrast to the ordered linear aspect of much of the architecture.
+Art Deco’s stark angular geometric shapes and straight lines are blended with graceful sweeping curves (think of the semicircles at the top of the Chrysler Building).
+These flowing lines were also integrated into many grand staircases and arched entrances.
+Deco furniture often has a curving element, like an armchair with a rounded back or curved armrests.
+This curvature can be seen in many of the era’s popular club or blossom chair designs that contrast the ordered linear aspect of much of the architecture.

 Symmetry

-Art deco is a highly symmetrical design style, which is a characteristic that comes from its modernism influence.
+Art Deco is a highly symmetrical design style – a characteristic inherited from its modernist influence.
 Balance was an important consideration for the architecture of the time.
-Many courthouses, financial institutions and other pillars of urban authority built during the 1920s needed to convey a sense of stability, while still retaining visual appeal.
-Art deco achieved both and has stood the test of time.
-It contrasted much of the frivolity of the avant-garde art movement of the time, which sought to convey beauty in untraditional forms and images.
+Many courthouses, financial institutions and other pillars of urban authority built during the 1920s needed to convey a sense of stability while retaining visual appeal.
+Art Deco achieved both and has stood the test of time.
+It contrasted much of the frivolity of the avant-garde art movement, which sought to convey beauty in untraditional forms and images.

 An eclectic style

-As is already evident, art deco has a number of design influences.
-Early art deco artists and architects were impacted by an array of previous styles, including cubism, constructivism, functionalism, modernism, futurism, Bauhaus and art nouveau.
-Art deco is also one of the most pervasive architectural styles you’ll find in the U.S. – you’ll see the characteristic buildings anytime you drive through a major city.
+As is already evident, Art Deco has several design influences.
+Early Art Deco artists and architects were impacted by cubism, constructivism, functionalism, modernism, futurism, Bauhaus and Art Nouveau.
+Art Deco is also one of the most pervasive architectural styles in the U.S. You’ll recognize its buildings anytime you drive through a major city.

-You can’t appreciate art deco completely without understanding how it came about – its cultural origins influence the style’s aesthetic hugely.
+You can’t appreciate Art Deco completely without understanding how it came about – its cultural origins greatly influence the style’s aesthetic.
 It became prominent from around 1919 to 1940, during the period between the two World Wars, when people around the globe were embracing modernism and grandeur, traveling more and using new technologies.

-The most prominent introduction of art deco designs to the world was during the Paris Exhibition of 1925.
-Twenty countries took part in the exhibition of architecture, artwork, furniture and goods – the only requirement?
+The most prominent introduction of Art Deco designs to the world was during the Paris Exhibition of 1925.
+Twenty countries participated in the exhibition of architecture, artwork, furniture and goods – the only requirement?
 Designers had to use completely modern ideas.
-Almost all of the countries exhibited designs with art deco themes, including modernism and luxurious splendor.
+Almost all countries exhibited designs with Art Deco themes, including modernism and luxurious splendor.
 The designs of everything from furniture to jewelry to ceramic pottery were elaborate, eclectic and diverse, and almost all were meant to be showy and decorative.
-The etymology of “Art Deco” originates from this event, as it is simply a truncation of the words “Arts Decoratifs” in the title.
+The etymology of “Art Deco” originates from this event, and is simply a truncation of the words “Arts Decoratifs” in the title.

 Movement to the US and the Machine Age